redis/Redis-Insight-Guides/guides/quick-guides/probabilistic-data-structures/introduction.md

 * Uses multiple hash functions to create a representation of the element on a bit array
 * Answers the question "Is this element present in the set?"
 * A negative answer means that the element is not present in a set (accurate result)
-* A positive answer means that the element most likely present in the set (false positives is possible; the error rate is controllable).
+* A positive answer means that the element most likely present in the set (false positives are possible; the error rate is controllable).
-* The error rate can be defined on filter creation
+* The error rate can be configured when the filter is created

 **Cuckoo filter:**
 * Same purpose as Bloom filters, but also allow deletion of elements